 Research Development Office assistant

-Nina Kool joined ERIBA in August 2015 as a secretary and since September 2018 as a Research Development Office (RDO) assistant; working with the Research Officers to support scientists of the departments of Neuroscience, Cell Biology, and the Biology of Ageing in raising funds to pursue their scientific activities
+Nina Kool joined ERIBA in August 2015 as a secretary and since September 2018 as a Research Development Office (RDO) assistant; working with the Research Officers to support scientists of the departments of Biomedical Sciences of Cells and Systems, and the Biology of Ageing in raising funds to pursue their scientific activities